-The Boral Widemere Recycling project is located along Widemere Road, Wetherill Park.
-The project operates a construction materials recycling facility and produces a range of products including recycled road bases, aggregates and sands.
+Boral's Widemere Recycling facility is located on Widemere Road, Wetherill Park.
+The facility operates a construction and demolition waste recycling facility and produces a range of products including recycled road bases, aggregates and sands.

-On 25th November 2002, Planning NSW granted development consent to the Construction and Demolition Materials Recycling Facility DA-21-1-2002-I. This was subsequently constructed and Boral Recycling (NSW) Pty Ltd commenced its recycling operations on the 7th July 2003.
+On 25th November 2002, The Minister for Planning granted development consent for a Construction and Demolition Materials Recycling Facility DA-21-1-2002-I. This was subsequently constructed and Boral Recycling Pty Ltd commenced its recycling operations in the July 2003.

-On the 17th November 2005 the sites development consent was modified (MOD-126-8-2005-I) to increase the capacity of the facility, alter operating hours and gain approval to install a blending plant by the NSW Department of Planning.
+On the 17th November 2005 the site's development consent was modified (MOD-126-8-2005-I) to increase the capacity of the facility, alter operating hours and gain approval to install a blending plant.
 The blending plant was installed in early 2008.